Pay and Wages

 - the date of payment, i.e weekly, monthly; and when in the month

 Pay and Wages – Legally, as a new employee, or when entering a new contract at work, your employer must present you with a written document informing you of your agreed rate.
 Normally contained in your contract of employment, it should also state the intervals at which you will be paid.
 You should receive this written information within two months of your start date.

 It is commonplace for a business to have a system of pay related to employee performance.
 A company may at any point introduce such a structure, encouraging higher performance by rewarding hard work with pay bonuses.

 Pay and Wages – However, the employer should be aware that unilaterally changing the terms of an employee’s contract of employment could potentially lead to claims for breach of contract or, in the case of an employee who resigns, constructive dismissal.

 Short-term bonus schemes

-It is often the case that short-term schemes are incentive-driven by offering bonus payments or commission.
+It is often the case that short-term schemes are incentive-driven by offering bonus payments or commissions.
 With varying incentive amounts, such schemes are designed to enhance staff performance.

 Long-term bonus schemes

 Alternatively, long-term schemes mostly offer other rewards, i.e. share options, engendering loyalty amongst staff and ensuring that they strive to meet company goals.

 What if you don’t receive or only partially receive your bonus?